milvus-io/milvus-docs/site/en/adminGuide/upgrade-helm.md

 ## Migrate meta

+1. Download the migration script.
-1. Stop the Milvus components.
+2. Stop the Milvus components.
 Any live session in the Milvus etcd can cause the migration to fail.
-2. Create a backup for Milvus meta.
+3. Create a backup for Milvus meta.
-3. Migrate the Milvus meta.
+4. Migrate the Milvus meta.
-4. Start Milvus components with a new image.
+5. Start Milvus components with a new image.

 ## Upgrade Milvus from v2.1.x to v2.2.0